7maylord/colorstark/README.md

 - **Improved UX**: Add animations for bottle swaps
 - **Leaderboard Optimization**: Use off-chain indexing (e.g., The Graph) for large-scale leaderboards.
 - **Mainnet Deployment**: Deploy to StarkNet mainnet after thorough testing.

+## Contributing

+Contributions are welcome!
+Please:
+- Use Prettier and ESLint for code formatting and linting.
+- Open issues or pull requests for bugs, features, or improvements.
+- Add frontend tests if possible (Jest, React Testing Library).

 ## Resources